 When you cross the border into the United States, it doesn’t take long before fast food chains pop up on every other street corner.
 But what about Mexico?
 Is there even fast food in Mexico?

-In Mexico, you won’t see fast food chains everywhere – Mexican culture and society have a love affair with food that isn’t just limited to McDonalds or Burger King!
+In Mexico, you won’t see cheap grub chains everywhere – Mexican culture and society have a love affair with food that isn’t just limited to McDonalds or Burger King!
 That being said- there are still Mexican fast food restaurants for Americans looking for quick bites like tacos or fried chicken bowls.

 Just a note though before deciding to visit a Mexican family run restaurant, make sure you keep a stash of small bills with you as credit and debit cards most likely won’t be accepted.

 The bigger restaurant chains will break your 500 or 1,000 Peso notes for free–but not everywhere else will take them!
 You might be told that the cash register is broke and have to run off searching for change for a 500 pesos bill.
 (Yes this has happened to me!)